Skip to main content

 Opinion & Persuasive Writing

 Free 5th grade opinion & persuasive writing worksheets.
-Free printable 5th grade persuasive writing worksheets covering opinion statements, evidence and reasoning, essay structure, counterarguments, persuasive techniques, transitions, revision, and real-world formats.
-Nine weeks aligned to Common Core W.5.1.
+Free printable 5th grade opinion and persuasive writing worksheets.
+Nine weeks covering facts vs. opinions, types of evidence, essay structure, counterarguments, the three persuasive appeals, transitions, revision, real-world persuasive formats, and a capstone essay — all aligned to Common Core W.5.1.

 What's Included